raiden-network/spec/terminology.rst

    Locked Transfer message
        An offchain Raiden message that reserves an amount of tokens for a specific :term:`Payment`.
 See :ref:`locked-transfer-message` for details.

+   Refund Transfer
+   Refund Transfer message
+       An offchain Raiden message for a :term:`Payment` seeking a rerouting.
+When a receiver of a :term:`Locked Transfer` message gives up reaching the target, they return a Refund Transfer message.
+The Refund Transfer message locks an amount of tokens in the direction opposite from the previous :term:`Locked Transfer`.

    Monitoring Service
    MS
        The service that monitors channel state on behalf of the user and takes an action if the channel is being closed with a balance proof that would violate the agreed on balances.
 Responsibilities